Kypottatka/foodgram-project-react/README.md

 sudo docker-compose up -d
 ```

 Wait a few seconds...
-Your service is work!
+Your service should now be working!

 **Enjoy your meal!**